 And whoever obeys God and the messenger, they are with the Prophets, the truthful, the martyrs and the righteous upon whom God has bestowed favors.
 Indeed, they are good companions.

 Most, if not all translators and exegetes of the Quran have said that the word Shuhadā’ (شُهَداء) in the above verse means martyrs, not witnesses, unlike the other verses.

 So, who are martyrs, and who does Allah count as a martyr?
 What does one have to do to become a martyr?
 Are there people who are better than martyrs?
-Well, according to the above verse, their spiritual status and rank is mentioned from the highest to the lowest.
-Of course, even those with the lower rank compared to the higher ones are much more virtuous than ordinary and the common Muslims.
+Well, according to the above verse, their spiritual status and rank are mentioned from the highest to the lowest.
+Of course, even those with a lower rank compared to the higher ones are much more virtuous than ordinary and common Muslims.
 The Quran mentions this hierarchy of righteous people in the following way:

 - The Prophets (نَبِيِّين)

 - The [Incredibly] Truthful (صِدِيقِين)

 - The Martyrs (شُهَداء)

 - The Righteous (صَالِحين)